zhutao100/qwen-code/docs/users/common-workflow.md

 2. Ask for fix recommendations
 ```
-suggest a few ways to fix the @ts-ignore in user. ts
+suggest a few ways to fix the @ts-ignore in user.ts
 ```

 3. Apply the fix
 ```
-update user. ts to add the null check you suggested
+update user.tsto add the null check you suggested
 ```

 > [!tip] Tips: